 With the low base rate, many people may find that the interest rate on their cash ISA has fallen way below what it was when they took out their account.

 In these difficult financial times, it is more important than ever to make the most of your tax-free cash ISA allowance by making sure you get the best cash ISA transfer interest rate.

 For example, if you had £10,000 in a cash ISA paying a rate of 1.5% AER, you would earn £150 in tax free interest per year.
-However, if you were to switch to one of the better accounts on the market, paying 2.5% AER, this would increase by £100 to £250 interest a year.
+However, if you were to switch a better account, paying 2.5% AER, this would increase by £100 to £250 interest a year.

 Check to see what rate your ISA is paying, if it doesn't match up to the best interest rates available, then it's time to switch.